 |Recommended: High torque 5-phase stepper motors|

 with an improved high speed winding design are suitable for applications that require fast reciprocating motions.
 Vibration is considerably lower than 2-phae stepper motors, and Oriental Motor's dedicated microstepping drivers do not affect the stop accuracy of 5-phase motors.
+These motors are ideal for applications that are sensitive to noise or vibration.

 PKP Series 5-Phase Stepper Motor

-Since the basic step angle is small at 0.72° (0.36° for high-resolution type), the vibration and noise are lower than 2-phase stepper motors with a basic step angle of 1.8°.
+Since the basic step angle is small at 0.72° (0.36° for high-resolution type), the vibration and noise are considerably lower than 2-phase stepper motors with a basic step angle of 1.8°.

 |Application: Performing indexing operations of large inertial loads|